jeff-hykin/better-cpp-syntax/documentation/SETUP.md

-# How to setup the managed enviornment
+# How to setup the managed environment

-(note: you don't have to use the managed enviornment, it just means less install/setup errors)
+Note: you can also use the manual setup listed at the bottom, the managed environment is just a reliable way to run the code.

 ### For Windows